10 Best Productivity Software for December 2025

 Risk Factors

-- Competitive pressures from Microsoft and Oracle
+- Competitive pressure from Microsoft Dynamics and emerging CRM platforms

 | Metric | Value |